Of a Fire on the Moon: Critical reception

+Coffee table edition

 The 40th anniversary of the first Moon landing was marked in 2009 by the release of an abridged, limited edition of the text, re-packaged with images from NASA and Life magazine.
 This production retitled the work, MoonFire, and was presented in an aluminium box with a lid shaped like the crater-pocked surface of the Moon; the object was mounted on four legs resembling the Apollo Lunar Module's struts.
 Thus, the coffee table book came inside its own lunar-themed "coffee table", with an uneven surface (see photograph).
 The package included a numbered print of the famous portrait of Buzz Aldrin standing on the Moon, framed in plexiglass and signed by the astronaut himself—and enclosed a lunar meteorite.
 Only 12 were created and the price was $112,500.

 Norman Mailer died two years before the package was launched.

-A conventional hard back edition of the same volume was released in 2015.
+A conventional hardback edition of the same volume was released in 2015.

 Painting on first edition cover

 The painting on the cover of the first edition (Little, Brown & Co, 1970) is Le Monde Invisible, a 1954 oil painting by René Magritte.
 Mailer describes seeing this painting in Chapter 5 ("A Dream of the Future's Face") of the first part ("Aquarius").
 "In the foyer was a painting by Magritte, a startling image of a room with an immense rock situated in the center of the floor."
-The 1970 dust jacket cites that the painting is part of a private collection.
+The 1970 dust jacket says the painting is in a private collection.